MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 > [!div class="checklist"]
 > * Create a new Data Connector project using the Power Query SDK
 > * Author a base function to pull data from a source
-> * Test your connector in the Power Query SDk
+> * Test your connector in the Power Query SDK
 > * Register your connector in Power BI Desktop

 ## Creating a basic OData connector